 Albergo Posta Marucci, located in Bagno Vignoni, wants to help as much as they can with the means at their disposal which include hospitality, solidarity, and being a decent person.

-“What we are doing is simple.
-The bare minimum, and does not, obviously, compare to what they are doing.
-Even just a day spent in the oasis that is Bagno Vignoni can be an incredibly powerful balm for body and soul.
-When all this finishes, everything will be better.
-Thank you – because to the Costa Family and its collaborators you are heroes.
-We will welcome you with open arms and embrace you as soon as we can.”
+“What we are doing is (…) the bare minimum, and does not, obviously, compare to what they are doing.
+Even just a day spent in the oasis that is Bagno Vignoni can be an incredibly powerful balm for body and soul.“

 This story would neither have any relevance if it were not for the Marcucci family, a family commitment going back to the mid 1800s when they managed a food retail out here in Bagno Vignoni, it providing also a postal service, and fast forward to the 1950s when the present structure of the hotel was built on a flattened vineyard.